-Los Angeles has a market variance of 32 percent above the national average, mostly to compensate for the city’s high cost of living.
+Los Angeles has a market variance above the national average, mostly to compensate for the city’s high cost of living.

-The midpoint salary for a certified coding specialist or certified professional coder in LA using the Robert Half Salary Guide.
+You can find the starting salary for a certified coding specialist or certified professional coder in LA using the Robert Half Salary Guide.
 Keep in mind that candidates with multiple certifications or specializations, such as ambulatory surgery, cardiology or oncology, could earn even more.

 What to look for